jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Hampton Court to Charing Cross
 -----------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 41-43m at 4tph
-* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Bakerloo at WAT in 40-45m at 4tph
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Bakerloo at WAT in 40-45m at 4tph (+1m)
 * CR2 changing to District at VIC in 42-44m at 4tph (+1m)
-* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 41-46m at 4tph (+1m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 41-46m at 4tph (+2m)
 * CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 43-49m at 4tph (+4m)
 * CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 44-50m at 4tph (+5m)

 From Hampton Court to Leicester Square
 --------------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 39-41m at 4tph
-* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 43-48m at 4tph
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 43-48m at 4tph (+6m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 46-52m at 4tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 46-52m at 4tph (+9m)

 From Hampton Court to Goodge Street
 -----------------------------------
+* CR2 changing to Northern (West End) at TCR in 39-41m at 4tph
-* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 45-50m at 4tph
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 45-50m at 4tph (+8m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 48-54m at 4tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 48-54m at 4tph (+11m)

 From Hampton Court to Warren Street
 -----------------------------------
+* CR2 changing to Northern (West End) at TCR in 41-43m at 4tph
-* CR2 changing to Victoria at VIC in 42-44m at 4tph
+* CR2 changing to Victoria at VIC in 42-44m at 4tph (+1m)
-* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Victoria at VXH in 41-46m at 4tph (+1m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Victoria at VXH in 41-46m at 4tph (+2m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 44-50m at 4tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 44-50m at 4tph (+5m)
-* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 47-52m at 4tph (+7m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 47-52m at 4tph (+8m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 50-56m at 4tph (+10m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 50-56m at 4tph (+11m)

 From Hampton Court to Baker Street
 ----------------------------------